 I have been asked several times where to get a copy of 1 Enoch to read.
 As with most books, there are free copies on the internet and expensive books only available in the reserve room at high quality university libraries.
 For the student looking to read the text, perhaps the free editions will suffice, but there are some problems with these older, free resources.

 Richard Laurence published the first English translation of 1 Enoch in 1883, followed by R. H. Charles (Oxford, 1893, revised in 1913).
 Both are out of print and

 widely available on the Internet (Pseudepigrapha.com; Sacred Texts).
-The 1893 edition of Charles’s translation is available in Google Books and it is included 1 Enoch in his two-volume Apocrypha and Pseudepigrapha of the Old Testament (Oxford: Clarendon Press, 1913).
+The 1893 edition of Charles’s translation is available in Google Books and 1 Enoch is also included in his two-volume Apocrypha and Pseudepigrapha of the Old Testament (Oxford: Clarendon Press, 1913).
 The 1917 edition of 1 Enoch has an introduction to apocalyptic literature by W. O. E. Oesterley (available from Logos).
-Wipf & Stock sells a reprint of Charles’s 1912 translation and Dillman’s Ethioptic text of 1 Enoch.
+Wipf & Stock sells a reprint of Charles’s 1912 translation and Dillman’s Ethiopic text of 1 Enoch.